CopyrightAtCLLS/JUC/README.md

-#This is a project of delving into Java Multi thread
+#A project of delving into Java Multi thread